Definition Industry Background Business Cycle Trends Market Value Operations and Performance Expenses Summary

 The term coin laundry is defined as commercial-grade, self-service laundry equipment placed into service in a retail space.

-more than $1 million, and can generate cash flow between $15,000 and
+Coin laundries can range in market value from $50,000 to more than $1 million, and can generate cash flow between $15,000 and $300,000 per year.

 Coin laundries are also referred to as coin-op laundries, coin-operated laundries, self-service laundries or laundromats.

 Coin laundries are one part of the self-service laundry business; the industry is actually comprised of two distinct segments.
 The first is coin-op laundries, and the second is represented by coin-operated machines located in apartment housing.
 This apartment segment of the business is referred to as the multi-housing laundry business or the route laundry business.

 The coin laundry industry is approximately 70 years old and is primarily composed of individual owner/operators.
 No significant franchises are in operation at this time.
 Currently, there are about 29,500 coin laundries in the United States, generating nearly $5 billion in gross revenue annually.